Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 12 September 2025 12.27.23 UTC
+- WIB: Jumat, 12 September 2025 13.37.47 UTC
-- WITA: Jumat, 12 September 2025 13.27.23 UTC
+- WITA: Jumat, 12 September 2025 14.37.47 UTC
-- WIT: Jumat, 12 September 2025 14.27.23 UTC
+- WIT: Jumat, 12 September 2025 15.37.47 UTC

 Kutipan Inspiratif:
-"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: nature
+Kategori: success